nextcloud/gallery/pull_request_template.md

 ### Reviewers
 <!--
- +Please list below the Github handles of people suceptible to review this PR +-->
+Please list below the Github handles of people suceptible to review this PR -->